home-assistant/home-assistant.io/source/_integrations/panasonic_viera.markdown

 ---
-title: Panasonic Viera TV
+title: Panasonic Viera
-description: Instructions on how to integrate a Panasonic Viera TV into Home Assistant.
+description: Instructions on how to integrate a Panasonic Viera TV with Home Assistant.
 ha_category:
   - Media Player
 ha_release: 0.17